IguanaMeow/2015-mini-smart-vehicles/README.md

 Self-driving car in embedded C, C++, and OpenCV

 ### Scenario Stages
-- Lane detectioon and following
+- Lane detection and following
 - Overtaking and object avoidance
 - Parallel and perpendicular parking
 - Safe right-of-way-handling at intersections